Phenomenology of quantum eigenstates in mixed-type systems: lemon billiards with complex phase space structure: Introduction

 In this paper, we compute and study the properties of a large number (approximately $10^6$) eigenstates of two examples of lemon billiards with complex divided phase spaces.
 Billiards are excellent examples of generic model Hamiltonian systems, widely used for studies in quantum chaos.
-The lemon billiards were introduced by Heller and Tomsovic \cite{HelTom1993} and have been extensively studied (including some generalizations) \cite{Lopac1999,Lopac2001,MakHarAiz2001,ChMoZhZh2013,BunZhZh2015,BCPV2019,Lozej2020} in the context of classical regular and chaotic dynamics, and as quantum billiards, including our recent works \cite{LLR2021,LLR2021A,LLR2021B}.
-The boundary of the lemon billiards is defined by the intersection of two circles of equal unit radius, with a distance of $2B$ between their centers.
-The lemon billiards are explicitly defined in Sec. \ref{sec2}.
+The lemon billiards were introduced by Heller and Tomsovic \cite{HelTom1993} and have been extensively studied (including some generalizations) \cite{Lopac1999,Lopac2001,MakHarAiz2001,ChMoZhZh2013,BunZhZh2015,BCPV2019,Lozej2020,makino2022} in the context of classical regular and chaotic dynamics, and as quantum billiards, including our recent works \cite{LLR2021,LLR2021A,LLR2021B}.